srinivasprabhu/easyhttp/README.md

 # Easyhttp

-Easyhttp is tiny wrapper around http class of ruby.
+ Easyhttp is a wrapper around http class of ruby.
+This http client was written to abstract some underlying http settings and configurations.

+ Easyhttp provides a simple to use class methods for users to send and receive data from web servers.

-Currently it supports get,post,put,delete and also supports both ssl and non-ssl based http requests.
+ Currently it supports get,post,put,delete http methods and supports both ssl and non-ssl connections.

 ## Installation